slatedocs/slate/source/includes/_endpoint-variable.md

 * changing variable names, aliases, and descriptions, which is best accomplished by PATCHing the variable catalog, as described above;
 * changing a variable's type, which can only be done by POSTing to the variable's "cast" resource (see [Convert type](#convert-type) below);
-* editing names, aliases, and descriptions of subvariables in an array, which is done by PATCHing the variable's subvariable catalog;
+* editing names, aliases, and descriptions of subvariables in an array, which is done by PATCHing the array's subvariable catalog;
 * altering missing rules.

 Variable "id" and "dataset_id" are immutable.

+#### POST

+Calling POST on an array resource will "unbind" the variable.
+On success, `POST` returns 200 status with a Shoji View, containing the URLs of the (formerly sub-)variables, which are promoted to regular variables.

 #### DELETE

 Calling DELETE on this resource will delete the variable.
-On success, `DELETE` returns 200 status with a Shoji View.
-When deleting array variables, this response value will contain the URLs of the (formerly sub-)variables, which are promoted to regular variables on `DELETE` of the array.
-That is, deleting an array "unbinds" the subvariables, and to delete the array fully, one must then make a `DELETE` request on each of the returned URLs.

-For non-array variables, this View will be an empty array.
+On success, `DELETE` returns 200 status with an empty Shoji View.
+Deleting an array deletes all its subvariable data as well.

 ### Summary